Team1091/team1091.github.io/index.md

 We are a family first and foremost, not related by blood, but by the love for ingenuity and creativity.
 Each member learns new skills that are not learned in an every-day classroom, but can also be used outside the Robotics team setting.
-We embody the ideals of FIRST in so many ways.
+We embody the ideals of FIRST® in so many ways.
 When one becomes part of our team you become part of something bigger than yourself, you get a group of friends, you get a family, and you get each other.